Building Smart Cities: An Introduction

 The United States’ Infrastructure is in bad shape.
 According to the American Society of Civil Engineers’ 2021 report card for America’s infrastructure, the U.S. scores an overall C-.
 Cities and towns are in dire need of infrastructure repair.
 To reiterate this point, the report card states, “an estimated 6 billion gallons of treated water is lost each day, the equivalent of over 9,000 swimming pools,” and “the growing wear and tear of roads has left 43% of public roadways in poor or mediocre condition.”
 These statistics highlight the importance of acting now.

-In addition to deteriorating infrastructure, the rapid urban population growth, environmental concerns, and resource scarcity demand cities adapt to changing needs or fear of being left behind.
+In addition to deteriorating infrastructure, rapid urban population growth, environmental concerns, and resource scarcity demand that cities adapt to changing needs or fear of being left behind.

 Wondering how your city or town stacks up?
 Our engineers are here to help evaluate your systems and develop a report card for your city.
 Get in touch with us for a facility assessment.